Anne Russell, Duchess of Bedford: Second marriage

+Lady Jersey died on 16 June 1762 and her husband, Lord Jersey, died seven years later on 28 August 1769.

+Philanthropic endeavours

 On 7 January 1730 she was the sixth signatory to the Ladies' Petition for the Establishment of the Foundling Hospital, a philanthropic effort organised by Thomas Coram for the protection of infants who would otherwise be a risk of being abandoned.

-On 23 June 1733, Anne married William Villiers, 3rd Earl of Jersey, at St. James's, Westminster.